R2Northstar/NorthstarDocs/docs/Modding/plugins/introduction.md

 !!! note

     The default northstar profile name is `R2Northstar`.
-Profiles located in the same location as `NorthstarLauncher.exe`.
+Profiles are located in the same location as `NorthstarLauncher.exe`.

 Any Plugin is only valid if it exposes every required [interface](interfaces.md).